 At 55,000 members at the time of writing, America’s largest Marxist organization—the DSA—provides the bulk of Our Revolution leadership.

-David Duhalde is political director at Our Revolution and is a former deputy director of the DSA.
-In a November 2017 interview with Truthout, Duhalde explained:
+David Duhalde is the political director at Our Revolution and a former deputy director of the DSA.
+In a November 2017 interview with news website Truthout, Duhalde explained:

 “I have been rather pleasantly surprised about how well the different post-Bernie formations have been doing and working together to keep this political revolution going.
 I want to give one great example, which is Our Revolution, [which] either locally or nationally endorsed all of our candidates that we endorsed nationally, as well.
 Not to mention tons of local races.